 Our next stop on Denman was Boyle Point Provincial Park with two attractive viewpoints: Boyle Point and Eagle Rock lookout which can be reached after a short 2 km forested walk.
 The Boyle Point overlooks a small Chrome Island which is just a hand’s reach distance away from the shore and features a staffed lighthouse and a set of service buildings.
 Apparently, the grounds are accessible to public but access is by a boat only.
 In my alternate life I am a lighthouse attendant and living on a remote island so looking at Chrome Island stirred up a lot of daydreaming for me.

 Just a short walk away from Boyle Point is Eagle Rock lookout.
 At low tides you can walk to the rock but it requires an unauthorized bypass of some fencing and walking down the cliff side.
 The path leading down, however is very well established.
-We did duck the rope and I did not find the trail particularly difficult but you need to be sure of your footing.

 Before leaving Denman for Hornby I would like to give honorable mention to two great bistros where we bought a) our lunch and b) snacks & treats and which are worth your visit for the quality of food and ambiance:

 b) Earth Club Factory Bistro

 Most people that make it this far typically just drive through Denman and continue on to its neighboring island.
 Straight from the Hornby ferry terminal we rode our bikes following the Shingle Spit Trail (part of Mt.
 Geoffrey Escarpment Provincial Park) towards Ford’s Cove on the southeast side of the island.
 This wooded trail is designed for hikers and cyclists and follows the shoreline, without much ups and downs, under a canopy of large hemlock trees.
 The trail starts directly across from Thatch Roof Pub at the ferry terminal.